OpenTechSchool/python-data-intro/core/notebook.md

 # Installing IPython Notebook

 There are a number of ways to install IPython Notebook.
-Many of these are bundled installers that install Pytho, IPython, and other useful Python libraries, such as *matplotlib* (a Python graphing library that integrates powerfully with IPython Notebook.)
+Many of these are bundled installers that install Python, IPython, and other useful Python libraries, such as *matplotlib* (a Python graphing library that integrates powerfully with IPython Notebook.)

-We recommend you download and install [Anaconda](http://continuum.io/downloads.html), which is a free bundled installer of Python together with a number of other useful tools (including IPython Notebook.)
+If you're using OS X or Windows, we recommend you download and install [Anaconda](http://continuum.io/downloads.html), which is a free bundled installer of Python together with a number of other useful tools (including IPython Notebook.)

 **Anaconda is a fairly large (~250Mb) download so if you're at a workshop event we'll have some USB keys with the predownloaded installers to save on bandwidth**

-Anaconda comes with its own version of Python 2.7, IPython Notebook, other libraries like matplotlib, and a package manager ("conda") that you can use to install other packages or other Python versions.
+Anaconda comes with its own version of Python 2.7, IPython Notebook, plus other libraries like matplotlib and a package manager ("conda") that you can use to install other packages or other Python versions.

+If you're using Linux, Anaconda is available as an option but we recommend you try to install the programs using your Linux distribution instead (see under "Alternative Options", below.)

 ## Anaconda Install on Windows

-Anaconda version 1.5.0 has a couple of installer bugs.
+On Windows Anaconda version 1.5.0 has a couple of installer bugs.
 After the install you'll need to do a couple of things to fix them:

 * Go to your "Documents" folder and create a new folder called "IPython Notebooks".
 This is the working directory for IPython Notebook, and is where your notebooks will be created.

 * Go to the Start Menu, find the shortcut icon for "IPython (Py 2.7) Notebook", right-click it and then choose Properties.

-  (On Windows 8 you'll need to first click "Open File Location", then right-click the shortcut again to select the Properties.)
+(On Windows 8 you'll need to right-click, click "Open File Location", then right-click the shortcut again to select the Properties.)

   In the "Start In" field, remove the duplicate double quote marks "" from the start and end of the line:
   <img src="../images/windows_fixing_startdir.png" alt="Windows with messed up Start Dir selection">